-BTU: BTU stands for British Thermal Units, and it measures the amount of heat needed to raise the temperature of one pound of water by one Fahrenheit.
-A higher BTU means a larger cooling capacity, capable of cooling or heating a bigger space.
+- BTU: BTU stands for British Thermal Units, and it measures the amount of heat needed to raise the temperature of one pound of water by one Fahrenheit.
+A higher BTU means a larger cooling capacity capable of cooling or heating a bigger space.
 As a general rule, you need 20 BTUs for every square foot of your home for effective cooling.

-BTUh: British Thermal Units per Hour refers to the total amount of heat an air conditioner unit can remove from your home within one hour.
+- BTUh: British Thermal Units per Hour refers to the total amount of heat an air conditioner unit can remove from your home within one hour.

 It’s worth noting that one ton equals 12,000 BTUs, which means it can remove 12,000 BTUs of heat per hour.
-If you need to convert BTUs to tons or vice versa, you can use the handy calculator from Convert World.
+If you need to convert BTUs to tons or vice versa, you can use this handy calculator from Convert World.

 What Air Conditioner Size Do I Need?

-- Based on the area calculate the cooling capacity you require.
+- Based on the area, calculate the cooling capacity you require.

-- Adjust for factors that influence temperature such as insulation, shade, windows, kitchen etc.
+- Adjust for factors that influence temperature, such as insulation, shade, windows, kitchen, etc.

 - Determine the total cooling load (in case of central air).